syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Automation-Id.md

 {% endhighlight %}
 {% endtabs %}

-Refer the below code snippet to access the inner elements of the PopupView from the automation script.
+The following code snippet demonstrates how to access the inner elements of SfPopupView from the automation script.

 {% tabs %}
 {% highlight c# %}